 My Time Dining takes place in the Main Dining Room as well, but instead of a fixed time and table, you reserve times during the evening or show up and get the first available table.
 My Time Dining allows for more flexibility in when you eat, but requires more planning to ensure you have a spot each night to dine at.

-2. Register your cruise on My Cruises
+2. Register your cruise on the Cruise Planner

-In order to gain access to all of Royal Caribbean's pre-cruise planning options online, you will want to register yourself on Royal Caribbean's web site and tie your reservation to your account.
+In order to gain access to all of Royal Caribbean's pre-cruise planning options online, you will want to register yourself on Royal Caribbean's website and tie your reservation to your account.

 3. Research your pre-cruise transportation

-For those that are flying on an airplane to your cruise, booking airfare in advance is a good idea.
+For those who are flying on an airplane to your cruise, booking airfare in advance is a good idea.
 It is also a good idea to research a hotel to stay at and lock in a price now before others do the same.

 Depending on the port you are leaving from, there can be lots of hotels and resorts to choose from.
-Use consumer review web sites to find which hotel will offer you the amenities you want for the price you can afford.
+Use consumer review websites to find which hotel will offer you the amenities you want for the price you can afford.

 It is easy to overlook your pre-cruise transportation and lodging and then have to pay more than you should later.